AIST Safety & Health Innovation Awards

 This category assesses health initiative resulting in improvements in the health of employees.
 These improvements could include unique sampling initiatives, reductions in health relates issues, wellness initiatives, off-the-job health efforts, or the redesign of equipment and/or processes to improve the environment and subsequently the health of the employee working in the iron and steel industry.

-A distinguished panel of experts in the iron and steel industry will review all entries.
-The chairman of the AIST Safety & Health Technology Committee will chair the panel.
+A distinguished panel of experts in the iron and steel industry will judge all entries on the following criteria:

 Role of the applicant in designing and implementing the initiative.